-Program Entrance Requirements: (1) High School diploma or the equivalent; (2) Basic computer competence or keyboarding; (3) High School biology and chemistry are required, High School physics is recommended, or completion of the RCTC or college transfer equivalents; (4) High School algebra II and placement at an algebra course beyond this class on a college placement test or completion of RCTC MATH 0099 or the equivalent; (5) graduation in the upper one-half of the high school graduating class with a 2.75 GPA or better.
-The science and math prerequisites must be taken within the past five years prior to application.
-(6) College level reading skills and writing readiness as tested by ASAP or prior college course work; (7) Proof of completion of a CPR course is required prior to beginning CVIS 1010 and must be current through either the American Heart Association Cardiopulmonary Resuscitation & Emergency Cardiac Care for Health Care Provider.
+- Required: High school diploma or equivalent. - Basic computer competence or keyboarding - High School biology and chemistry are required; High School physics is recommended or completion of the RCTC or college transfer equivalents - High School algebra II and placement at an algebra course beyond this class on a college placement test of completion of RCTC MATH 0099 or the equivalent - Graduation in the upper one-half of the high school graduating class with a 2.75 GPA or better.

+Science and math prerequisite courses must have been completed within five years of your application to the program.

+• College level reading skills and writing readiness as tested by ASAP or prior college course work.

+• Proof of completion of a CPR course is required prior to beginning CVIS 1010 and must be current through either the American Heart Association Cardiopulmonary Resuscitation & Emergency Cardiac Care for Health Care Provider.